hollowdll/hakjdb/docs/api.md

 The kvdb API uses gRPC.
 You need a gRPC client to connect to the server.
 All requests to the server are made with Remote Procedure Calls.

-The protobuf gRPC service definitions are in the `proto/kvdbserver/` directory.
-This directory contains all the .proto files needed to build the gRPC client.
+The protobuf gRPC service definitions are in the `proto/kvdbserverpb/` directory.
+This directory contains all the .proto files needed for a gRPC client.

 [Link to the directory](../proto/kvdbserver/)